Mac and Me

 Mac and Me is a 1988 American science fiction film directed by Stewart Raffill, and co-written with Steve Feke.
-Starring Christine Ebersole, Jonathan Ward, and Tina Caspary alongside Lauren Stanley and Jade Calegory, it centers on a "Mysterious Alien Creature" (MAC) who escapes from nefarious NASA agents and befriends the boy Eric.
+Starring Christine Ebersole, Jonathan Ward and Katrina Caspary alongside Lauren Stanley and Jade Calegory, it centers on a "Mysterious Alien Creature" (MAC) who escapes from NASA agents and befriends a boy named Eric Cruise.
 Together, the two search for Mac's family, from whom he has been separated.

-The film performed poorly at the box office and was universally panned by critics, partly due to plot lines similar to E.T. the Extra-Terrestrial (1982), as well as its elaborate product placement of McDonald's food and Coca-Cola.
+The film performed poorly at the box office and was universally panned by critics, partly due to its similarity to E.T. the Extra-Terrestrial (1982) and its elaborate product placement of McDonald's and Coca-Cola.
 It was nominated for four Golden Raspberry Awards and won Worst Director and Worst New Star (for Ronald McDonald).
 However, it received four Youth in Film Awards nominations.
 Due to its poor reception, Orion Pictures cancelled the planned sequel.
 While regarded as one of the worst films ever made, it has for that reason become an ironic cult classic, and was featured during the twelfth season of Mystery Science Theater 3000.